Andrus Johani

 Andrus Johani (1 September 1906 – 18 August 1941) was an Estonian painter.

 Johani was born in Tallinn and came of age as an artist with his friend Kaarel Liimand.
 They both painted and sketched scenes of daily life and traveled to the European art centers together, most notably Paris in 1937.

-Since 1933 he was married to the librarian Helene Johani, who later served as a director of the National Library of Estonia during the Soviet occupation (then named State Library of the Estonian SSR).
+In 1933 he married the librarian Helene Johani, who later served as a director of the National Library of Estonia during the Soviet occupation (then named the State Library of the Estonian SSR).

 He served in the defense of Tartu during WWII.
 He was taken prisoner by the Germans, and executed in the Tartu prison.